|Ciudad Encajada (Boxed City). |

 Intervention at Plaza Gerardo Barrios, downtown San Salvador, 2001

-The boxes were moved around during the installation, reconfiguring the overall shape, reflecting on the city's unstable nature.
+The boxes were moved during the intervention, reconfiguring the overall shape, reflecting on the city's unstable nature.

 |Lo que construyas para la eternidad también se perderá en el tiempo|

 archival marker on paper, 50 x 70 cms.
 2014